EVORA-project/evora-ontology/models/docs/Certification.md

 - schema:Certification
 is_a: Resource
 slots:
-- name
+- title
 - description
 - logo
 - certificationDocument
 - resourceURL
 slot_usage:
-  name:
+  title:
-    name: name
+    name: title
-    description: The label that allows humans to identify the current item
+    description: A name given to the resource
-    title: name
+    title: title
     comments:
     - 'The title of the item should be as short and descriptive as possible.
 E.g. for virus products it should basically be based on the following Pattern: